ALERT!

 Anomalous Right Coronary Artery Management: An Exploration With Sameh Said and Vince Gaudiani

-In this series, CTSNet has gathered some of the most knowledgeable CT surgeons from around the world to engage in in-depth discussions about important topics in the field of cardiothoracic surgery.
+In this series, CTSNet invites top cardiothoracic surgeons from around the world to engage in in-depth discussions about important topics in the field of CT surgery by examining specific cases in detail.
 Watch for more insightful expert discussion videos in the coming weeks.

 In this in-depth discussion, CTSNet Senior Editors Drs.
 Vince Gaudiani and Sameh Said examine the management of an anomalous right coronary artery (ARCA).
 They discussed different surgical techniques, the pitfalls of each technique, and showed real-life cases of patients with ARCA.
 They also conversed about the anatomy of the right coronary artery (RCA), the details and diagnosis of angina, and provided a visual of the anomalous aortic origin of the RCA from the left sinus of Valsalva.